About

 The diverse species mix originally planted at Lindberg Park in 2000 was lost due to the invasion of aggressive plant species such as Canada thistle, tall goldenrod and New England aster.
 The Park District’s Green Advisory Committee worked with the Park District to oversee plans to restore the plantings in the Trial Gardens to recreate the desired plant diversity.
 The first phase of plantings were completed in June 2012.
 Successive phasing continues yearly as well as specialized, ongoing maintenance of this unique area.

-Contact Patti Staley or Chris Lindgren to learn more.
+Contact Patti Staley to learn more.

 The Park District partnered with the West Suburban Openlands Treekeepers and the Morton Arboretum to save hundreds of 200- to 300-year old oak trees as part of the Heritage Oak Propagation Program.
 Grown from acorns back in 2008, a total of 51 of these living treasures were planted in 2015 in Scoville, Mills, Taylor and Field Parks.
 The nurturing and planting of these trees enhances biodiversity and is part of the District’s broader strategy to use natives whenever possible to best support our environment.